eddsteel/cv/README.md

 in ERB templates to create documents of various formats with the same text content, and similar visual style (through `rake`).

-Apart from `content.yaml`, nothing about this is specific to me or résumés.
-I'll probably use it for other documents as required.
-It supports partials, and builds friendly soft objects from YAML maps and lists.

 PDF from tex templates capability is specifically supported, but otherwise there should be no restriction about what kind of ERB templates you build from.
 Templates go in `src` with the same file name as their output.

+Nothing outside of the `src` directory is specific to me or résumés.
+I'll probably use it for other documents as required, you're welcome to do the same.
+It supports partials, and builds friendly soft objects from YAML maps and lists.
+Build a content object with `Content.parse name_of_yaml_file` and all the YAML properties will be available as accessor methods.
+Array properties act as Arrays.

 You can see the HTML version of the document [here](http://edd.heroku.com/resume), and in PDF